 The Solution

 Multicasting with a correct network configuration allows the universes to be sent only down the relevant ports on the switch.
-This is achieved using a networking strategy called Internet Group Management Protocol Snooping.
+This is achieved using a networking strategy called Internet Group Management Protocol (IGMP) Snooping.

 What is IGMP Snooping?

 When multicasting sACN, each universe of data is sent in a unique multicast group.
 It is these groups that get transmitted to the network switch.
-If a pixel controller has subscribed to a group, then the switch transmits that group out of the corresponding port.
+If a pixel controller has subscribed to a group, then the switch transmits that group out the corresponding port.

 Effective IGMP Snooping also requires networking equipment that can support IGMP Snooping for a suitable number of groups and potentially has support for IGMP Querying.
-If these requirements have been met, a network design can be built that utilises the benefits of IGMP Snooping and effectively delivers multicast traffic to the correct PixLite controllers.
+If these requirements have been met, a network design can be built that utilizes the benefits of IGMP Snooping and effectively delivers multicast traffic to the correct PixLite controllers.
 More on selecting suitable network hardware later in this article.

 When a PixLite controller operating on sACN has its Ethernet port initially or re-connected to a network, it will send out IGMP message(s) subscribing to the universes it needs.
 It will also send out these messages whenever it powers on.
 These messages are read along the way (“snooped”) by the network switch it is connected to, and the switch will make a note to pass on those universes to that port.
 Over time, and with multiple controllers, the switch will build up a list of which ports require each multicast group.